Help for Small Businesses | 7 Steps

 Starting a new business is exciting and challenging.
 To help you through the process, we’ve outlined the seven basic steps you need to follow.

 Planning and preparation will help reduce risks that are common to starting a new business.
 A business plan helps to evaluate your needs and also acts as a guide to map out the course of your business.
 For assistance with creating a successful business plan, visit the Small Business Administration.

 2. CHECK ZONING RESTRICTIONS

 Before establishing and finalizing any location plans or lease agreements, check with the Development Services Center to see if your location is zoned for your type of business and verify if any special permits are required.
-Contact us for any specific Zoning questions.
+Contact the City of Gilroy Planning Department for any specific zoning questions.

 3. ESTABLISH A BUSINESS STRUCTURE

 Business structures affect your income taxes and levels of personal liability.
 If your business will be established either as a Partnership, Corporation, S Corporation, Limited Liability Company (LLC) or as a Non-Profit, you must register with the State of California.
 For more information, please visit the Secretary of State website or call 916-653-6814.

 4. REGISTER FICTITIOUS NAME & OBTAIN BUSINESS LICENSE

 If you give your business a name other than your own, you must file a Fictitious Business Name with the Santa Clara County Clerk.
 After you have registered your fictitious name, you will need to obtain a business license from the City of Gilroy.
 Home-based businesses, self-employed persons, and independent contractors are also required to have a business license.